craigwann/NY-times/README.md

 ##Future Specs
 1. As a user, I want to be able to filter articles by category (world, arts, sports, technology, business...).
+1. As a user, I want to be submit articles directly to site.

 ## Development server